OUR SERVICES

 Fillings

 Fillings replace decay and help prevent further damage to teeth.
-They can be made of gold, porcelain, or composite resins (ceramic and plastic).
+They can be made of porcelain or composite resins.
 Before treatment, we’ll discuss all your options in detail, including durability, appearance, and expense across types.

-If you notice pain when chewing or notice bleeding while brushing or flossing, you may have gum disease.
-This is a serious medical condition that requires immediate medical attention from a dentist.
-Left untreated, gum disease can lead to the loss of teeth.
-At its earliest stages, gum disease can often be treated through a combination of extensive plaque removal and regular at-home care.
+If you notice pain when chewing or notice bleeding while brushing or flossing, you may have gum disease (periodontitis).
+Healthy gums do not bleed!
+This is a chronic dental condition that requires immediate intervention.
+Left untreated, gum disease can lead to the loss of teeth and bone and increases a persons risk of various systemic conditions.
+At its earliest stages, gum disease can often be treated with removal of tartar and plaque alongside healthy oral hygiene habits at-home.
 For more advanced cases, we provide scaling and root planing, often referred to as a “deep clean.”
 During this procedure, tartar and bacteria are removed from pockets beneath the gumline.
-For the most advanced cases, we provide surgical treatments or the application of Arestin, a time-released antibiotic.

 Implants